Mesopotamia / Egypt (earliest); England (modern textile) · c. 4000 BCE–present (industrial revolution: 1760s)

 Seamless Pattern style is characterized by: perfect edge-to-edge tiling, no visible seam lines, consistent element spacing, balanced density, scale-independent repeat.
 This makes it ideal for textile design, wallpaper, website backgrounds.

 Yes!
-Clearly lets you generate unlimited seamless pattern SVG graphics with AI.
-Describe what you want, select the Seamless Pattern style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate seamless pattern SVG graphics with AI — describe what you want, select the Seamless Pattern style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable seamless pattern artists include William Morris, Lucienne Day, Orla Kiely, Marimekko designers, Josef Frank, Sonia Delaunay.
 Seamless patterns represent the intersection of art and mathematics — every pattern must solve the geometric puzzle of edge-matching while maintaining aesthetic beauty.